lokesh8772/Geo_obsidian_vault/Research Institutes.md

-1. ICAR - Dept of agri research and Education -> agro min.
+1. [[Indian Council of Agricultural Reaearch|ICAR]] - Dept of agri research and Education -> agro min.
-2. CSIR -> centre for scientific and industrial research -> Min of science and tech
+2. [[Council of Scientific and Industrial Research|CSIR]] -> centre for scientific and industrial research -> Min of science and tech
 3. DRDO -> Min of defence
 4. ISRO -> Dpet of Space -> PMO
 5. ICMR -> Dept of Health research -> Min of Health and Family welfare